-Table 3 compares net sales, prize expense and gross margin (net sales minus prize expense) for each lottery game for fiscal years 2013, 2012, and 2011.
 In fiscal year 2013 net sales, prize expense and gross margin increased for Powerball, Hot Lotto, and Quicksters, while net sales, prize expense and gross margin decreased for Mega Millions, Roadrunner Cash, and Pick 3.
 In fiscal year 2013, net sales and prize expense increased for instant sales, but the gross margin for the year decreased in comparison to the prior fiscal year.
-This decrease in gross margin for instant sales was the due to an increase in the overall payout percentage for instant tickets from 57.97% in fiscal year 2012 to 58.94% in fiscal year 2013, primarily to bring players back to purchasing instant games and stop the decline of instant sales over the last six years.
+This decrease in gross margin for instant sales was the due to an increase in the overall payout percentage for instant tickets from 57.97% in fiscal year 2012 to 58.94% in fiscal year 2013, primarily to bring players back to purchasing instant games and stop the decline of instant sales over the prior six years.